roverbird/superdash/README.md

 3. **Word Document Parsing**: Upload DOCX Word documents using the designated input field to convert them to Markdown format.

-4. **Downloading Markdown Files**: Use the "Generate YAML" button to download Markdown files with YAML frontmatter and images in a zip package to your local device.
+4. **Downloading Markdown Files**: Use the "Download Package" button to download Markdown files with YAML frontmatter and images in a zip package to your local device.
+Works out of the box.

 5. **Uploading Markdown Files**: Server integration: Upload the generated zip package using the "Upload Package" button to your Hugo site for deployment.
+Note: must setup backend to use this.

 ## Contributing